sirivatd/robinhoops/README.md

 # README

-TradeBlitz is a web application that allows users to invest in the top athletes.
+Robinhoops is a web application that allows users to invest in the top athletes.